-Results of the 2019 lower Clackamas River macroinvertebrate assessment once again suggest that macroinvertebrate communities inhabiting shallow riffle habitat of the lower Clackamas River between river miles 0 and 20 presently exhibit modest variation in community conditions among lower river locations.
-For the second consecutive year, these results suggest that some longitudinal gradients in community composition do occur and that these gradients potentially result in a slightly lower biological condition in the lowest segments of the river.
-In some years under this monitoring program, mayfly, stonefly and/or caddisfly richness have not shown any longitudinal trends, while in more recent years EPT richness has been lower in the lower river sections.
-These compositional changes have also affected overall multimetric scores and have resulted in subtle, yet evident, longitudinal trends in multimetric scores in the last three sampling years.
+Results of the 2022 lower Clackamas River macroinvertebrate assessment once again suggest that macroinvertebrate communities inhabiting shallow riffle habitat of the lower Clackamas River presently exhibit modest variation in community conditions among lower river locations.
+The results suggest that some longitudinal gradients in community composition do occur and that these gradients potentially result in a slightly lower biological condition in the lowest segments of the river.

-Ambient environmental conditions have largely remained unchanged between 2013-2019 within this 20-mile length of river.
-Observations of physical habitat conditions and limited water quality measurements made during this study from 2013 through 2019 have not identified any notable environmental gradients in the lower river that would be expected to exert a significant effect on benthic communities.
+Ambient environmental conditions have largely remained unchanged between 2013-2022 within the lower river.
+Observations of physical habitat conditions and limited water quality measurements made during this study from 2013 through 2022 have not identified any notable environmental gradients in the lower river that would be expected to exert a significant effect on benthic communities.
 PGE's 2000 study of macroinvertebrate communities across a longer length of the Clackamas River revealed that the most distinct changes in benthic community conditions occurred upriver of the mainstem river impoundments where the river transitions from a mid-order montane stream to a larger, lower-gradient riverine environment (PGE 2004).

 This study once again included metrics from two sources - PGE's 2004 report and OR DEQ - to allow comparison of the present data set with the results of several historic data sets.
-While these early years of monitoring benefit from utilizing this larger number of metrics from both sources, future monitoring of the river can eventually focus on a smaller set based on the results of these early years of monitoring and also based on the redundancy in certain metrics between the two sets.
+While this monitoring presently benefits from utilizing this larger number of metrics from both sources, monitoring of the river can eventually focus on a smaller set based on the results of these earlier years of monitoring and also based on the redundancy in certain metrics between the two sets.
 First, macroinvertebrate attribute coding used to derive the DEQ metrics is not as well researched or accurate as is the coding used to calculate the PGE source metrics.
 As such, among metrics that are redundant between the two sets, use of the PGE metrics is recommended.
 Furthermore, the 2004 PGE report includes an example Benthic Index of Biotic Integrity (B-IBI) that could be used to provide a single multi-metric index score for the lower river that may be more relevant to large rivers than is the DEQ multimetric index (PGE 2004).
 As such, the following set of core metrics is recommended for assessing longer-term changes and trends in benthic macroinvertebrate community conditions in the lower Clackamas River:

-• Total Richness
+- Total Richness

 - EPT Richness

 - Community Tolerance Index (CTI)

 - Percent Tolerant Individuals (and total abundance)

 - Tolerant Taxa Richness

 - Total B-IBI Score (source: 2004 PGE report; not calculated herein)

-- OR DEQ Multimetric Index Score
+OR DEQ Multimetric Index Score

 Among these metrics, those showing the smallest variation among sites and years will likely hold the most promise for detection of changes in benthic community conditions when they occur.
 In order to compare variation across metrics, the measured variation must be normalized relative to the mean value of each metric.
 This normalization is achieved by dividing the standard deviation by the mean.
 Multiplying this result by 100 yields the coefficient of variation (CV), which can be compared to assess the relative precision of each metric.
 The signal-to-noise ratio (SNR) was also calculated to evaluate the relative strength of each metric at exhibiting discernable changes in values.
 SNR was calculated by dividing the mean by the standard deviation.
-In each year since 2015, the coefficient of variation (CV) and the signal-to-noise ratio (SNR) have been calculated for each of these core metrics.
-These most recent values from the 2013-2019 data are presented in Table 8.
+In each year since 2013, the coefficient of variation (CV) and the signal-to-noise ratio (SNR) have been calculated for each of these core metrics.
+These values from the 2013-2019 data are presented in Table 8.